Arctic Easter Parade

 Day 5:

-Today is Easter Sunday, and if you have bought the excursion package, you are going on a wonderful sailing trip on the Ice Fjord.
+You are free to go sightseeing today.
+However, if you have bought the excursion package, you are also going on a wonderful sailing trip on the Ice Fjord.

 Almost all visitors to Ilulissat choose to try this boat trip between icebergs at least once.
 Every day, more than 40 million tonnes of ice flow from Ilulissat Glacier into the ice fjord.
 The result is huge icebergs.